In episode seven, comic book creator and illustrator Georgina Chadderton, aka George Rex, joins us to discuss Terry Pratchett’s ninth Discworld novel:

 Faust Eric!
 Published in 1990 – alongside four other novels, making it one of Pterry’s most prolific years – it’s a shorter novel, originally published in a large format with lavish illustrations by Discworld cover artist Josh Kirby.
 (Also, fair warning to the pun-averse: Elizabeth really goes to town in this one…)

-Eric is the fourth book to feature Rincewind – last seen in Sourcery – and like his previous appearances it’s a romp across the Discworld to places (and in this case times) previously unseen.
+Eric is the fourth book to feature Rincewind – last seen in Sourcery – and like his previous appearances it’s a romp across the Discworld to places (and times) previously unseen.
 Sometimes regarded as a bit of an addendum to the main Discworld series because of its short length, Eric wears its parody – and its classical allusions – proudly on its sleeve.
 Did you like Eric?
 Did you read an edition with the illustrations?
 We’d love to hear from you!
 Use the hashtag #Pratchat7 on social media to join the conversation.

 Guest Georgina Chadderton (aka George Rex) is a comic book creator and illustrator based in Adelaide.
 You can find her delightful autobiographical comics online at georgerexcomics.com, and at @georgerexcomics on Instagram.
 George was in Melbourne for a residency with 100 Story Building, where Ben works facilitating creative writing workshops for young people.
 George’s Etsy shop is full of cool comics, postcards, badges and prints.